ivan-kud/ml-projects/README.md

 # My DataScience Projects

-Here you can see my projects of DataScience.
+Here you can see my educational projects of DataScience.

 ## Exploratory data analysis
 **Project Description:** You have been invited to participate in one of the projects of UNICEF - an international subdivision of the United Nations whose mission is to improve the well-being of children around the world.